GPTutor/gptutor-extension/README.md

 ## Usage

-GPTutor provides two main functionalities: code tutor and code audit.
+GPTutor provides three main features: Explain, Comment, and Audit on the code you selected.

-### Code Tutor
+### Code Explain

-1. Hover over a code block in a supported language (Solidity).
+1. Hover over a code block in a supported language (Move).
-2. A hover tooltip will appear showing the code block and two options: GPTutor and Audit.
-3. Click on the "GPTutor" option to get detailed explanation of the selected code.
+2. Click on the "Explain" option to get a thoughtful explanation of the selected code.

+### Code Comment

+1. Hover over a code block in a supported language (Move).
+2. Click on the "Comment" option to get a commented and refactored version of the selected code.
 ### Code Audit

-1. Hover over a code block in a supported language (Solidity).
+1. Hover over a code block in a supported language (Move).
-2. A hover tooltip will appear showing the code block and two options: GPTutor and Audit.
-3. Click on the "Audit" option to get an audit of the selected code.
+1. Click on the "Audit" option to get an audit of the selected code.

 ## Extension Settings